UltraMessaging/mcs_demo/README.md

 You must have the following:
 * Linux 64-bit system (reasonably recent).
 * UMP or UMQ version 6.15 or beyond.
+(Only need UMP for the demo because it demonstrates collecting Store daemon stats.)
 * Java JDK 9 or beyond.
 * sqlite (reasonably recent).
+* Optional: python (to run "peek.sh").

-(Running this demo on Windows is straight-forward, but beyond the scope of this demo.)
+(Running this demo manually on Windows is reasonably straight-forward, but beyond the scope of this demo.)

 ## Configuration Goals